Survivors penning 'revenge obituaries' to settle scores with the departed

 “I’ve tried to ‘forgive and forget,’ but I cannot close the memories of her foul and hateful words and many evil gestures she inflicted upon her children or anyone who tried to protect them,” Reddick wrote.
 “Even though I am older, happier and much gentler, I’ve never felt a greater sense of peace or relief than the day my brother called me singing ‘Ding, dong, the witch is dead.’”

-Not everyone finds the these types of obituraies so cathartic.
+Not everyone finds these types of obituaries so cathartic.

 After reading Kathleen Dehmlow's obit, one of her relatives, Dwight Dehmlow, told the Star Tribune Kathleen was sorry for the way she treated her children.